rebeccoder/Aurum-Reborn/README.md

 ### Acknowledgements

-- My mentor Richard Wells for all his wisdom
+- My mentor Richard Wells for all his wisdom!!
+Couldn't have done it without him!

 - My parents for the support :)